BrettBurbidge/RTD-Traffic/docs/source/admin_guide/alarms/contact_closures/index.rst

 * Select option E (Alarm/Event Defintions)
 * Select option C (EventSensor Device Settings)

+This will show you a list of the Teleboss EventSensor modules installed in the Teleboss.

+.. important:: It is very important!  !Muy Importante!
+The Alive column must have a Y.  If the Alive column has a N the EventSensor will NOT WORK!

+If Alive is set to Y, continue to the next section.
+Before we do anymore setup make sure that Alive is set to Y. To fix an EventSensor with Alive set to N follow the steps below.

+* Select option B (or whatever card has an N in the Alive column)
+* Select option K (Clear settings for this EventSensor)
+* Press the enter button until you get out of the Setup menu in the Teleboss
+* Type Restart and press Enter

+After the Teleboss restarts the card should be Alive (Alive set to Y).

 .. image:: images/putty_c.jpg

 .. note:: If you don't have an C option here it means that the modules have not been installed or the device needs to be rebooted.